shekkizh/shekkizh.github.io/_pages/about.md

   - /about.html
 ---
 Hi,
-I'm Sarath, a Ph.D. candidate in Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
+I'm Sarath, a Ph.D. graduate from Ming Hsieh Department of Electrical and Computer Engineering at University of Southern California.
 My research advisor is [Prof. Antonio Ortega](https://viterbi.usc.edu/directory/faculty/Ortega/Antonio).

 I'm interested in graphs and machine learning.
 Currently, I focus on non-parametric, neighborhood algorithms for understanding data and deep learning models.
 Read about one research direction I'm currently pursuing [here](/files/Research_proposal_Sarath_Shekkizhar.pdf).